Menu

 Sissons 2014 Small

-Scott Sissons became Vice Chair of the Board in January 2024.
-Scott also serves as Treasurer of the Board and has previously served as Corporate Secretary.
-Scott is a partner at KPMG LLP with more than 25 years of experience providing accounting, auditing, and advisory services to the public, private, not-for-profit, and government sectors.
+Scott Sissons became Chair of the Board in January 2025.
+Scott has also served as Corporate Secretary, Treasurer and Vice Chair.
+Scott is a partner at KPMG LLP with more than 27 years of experience providing accounting, auditing, and advisory services to the public, private, not-for-profit, and government sectors.
 Scott holds a Bachelor of Commerce from the University of Manitoba and is a Chartered Professional Accountant.
-Scott’s other current and past community involvement includes: Board Member and Treasurer of Valour FC, Board Member of the Winnipeg Chamber of Commerce, Past-Chair of the Board of Directors of the Winnipeg Chamber of Commerce, Past-Treasurer of the Winnipeg Chamber of Commerce, and a member of the Audit & Finance Committee of the United Way of Winnipeg.
+Scott’s other current and past community involvement includes: Board Member and Secretary-Treasurer of Valour FC, Board Member of the Winnipeg Chamber of Commerce, Past-Chair of the Board of Directors of the Winnipeg Chamber of Commerce, Past-Treasurer of the Winnipeg Chamber of Commerce, and a member of the Audit & Finance Committee of the United Way of Winnipeg.
 Scott previously served as a Council Member of the Manitoba Institute of Chartered Accountants from 2011 to 2015.
 Scott grew up on a family farm in Portage La Prairie and has been a long-time, avid supporter of the Blue Bombers.

 Kevin Neiles

-Kevin Neiles became the Corporate Secretary of the Board in January 2020.
-Kevin Neiles is the Chief Marketing Officer and President of the Prairie Region of Arthur J. Gallagher Canada Limited.
+Kevin Neiles became the Vice Chair of the Board in January 2025 after previously serving as Corporate Secretary.
+Kevin recently retired from his role of Chief Marketing Officer and President of the Prairie Region of Arthur J. Gallagher Canada Limited.
 Kevin began his insurance career with Ranger Insurance in 1986 and became a partner in 1988.
 Kevin was a board member of the Insurance Brokers Association of Manitoba from 1992 to 1998, serving as president in 1997.
 He also served as director with the Insurance Brokers Association of Canada in 1997 & 1998.
 Kevin has a Bachelor of Physical Education from the University of Manitoba and is a Canadian Accredited Insurance Broker (CAIB) honours graduate.
 He also earned his Canadian Risk Management (CRM) designation from the University of Toronto’s School of Continuing Education.
 Kevin played four years in the CFL (Montreal, Winnipeg, and Calgary), winning the Grey Cup in 1984 with the Bombers.
 Kevin and his wife Tracy have two sons, Garrett and Adam.

 Neil